ericjanto/personal-blog/content/posts/articles/2020-11-26-understanding-graph-algorithms-I.md

 ## Directed and Undirected Graphs

-We have two different types of graphs, directed and undirected graphs. <mark>A graph is undirected if, and only if, all of its edges are undirected.</mark> Otherwise it is directed.
+We have two different types of graphs, directed and undirected graphs. <mark>A graph is undirected if, and only if, all of its edges are undirected.</mark> Otherwise it's directed.
 So if a graph has some edge $(a,b)$ (that is, going from vertex $a$ to vertex $b$), it needs to have an edge $(b,a)$ too in order to be undirected.
 And that must be true for all edges $e\in E$.

-From a mathematical perspective, it's also fairly easy to distinguish between these two types.
+From a mathematical perspective, it's fairly easy to distinguish between these two types.
 To this end, we note that $E$ is a *binary relation* as it is a subset of a Cartesian product.
 Let's also recall the definition of a *symmetric* relation:

 > Let $R$  be a relation on a set $A$.
 A relation $R$ is **symmetric** if, and only if, for every $x,y\in A$, if $xRy$ then $yRx$.